stujmar/flask-api-playground/README.md

-# Checkout this flask APIs
+# Checkout these flask APIs